ritikasharma1505/s3staticwebsite_cloudfront/detailed-explanation-of-main.tf.md

 - Think of this like a door rule:

-- 'Only CloudFront (not users) can enter this S3 bucket.'
+- 'Only CloudFront (not users) can enter this S3 bucket'

 Breakdown: